Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 8. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.

 ### Thunks and Closures
 Block closures are relatively expensive because they need to be heap allocated.
 Even though they will typically be discarded quickly, they take dozens of instructions to create, and put pressure on the heap - causing garbage collections to be more frequent.
 There are many common blocks that don't actually need access to method local variables, `self` or parameters.
-These can be encoded as immediate values and obviate the need for heap allocation.
+Three of these can be encoded as immediate values and obviate the need for heap allocation.
 1. an immediate thunk acts as a niladic BlockClosure that returns a limited range of constant values, encoded in the low 48 bits.
-Hence this supports 46-bit SmallIntegers, 46-bit floats (any that has 0s in the least significant 18 bits) and the first 32k classes of FFF3 immediates.
+Hence this supports 46-bit SmallIntegers, 46-bit floats (any that has 0s in the least significant 18 bits) and the first 32k classes of FFF2 immediates.
 Examples: `[1]`, `[#foo]`, `[0.0]`, `[true]`.
 2. closure-free blocks are blocks with no closure - hence they have no access to method parameters, method locals or self, but can do any calculations with global values, constants, or block parameters.
 The low 48 bits are the address of the code.
 Examples: `[:x|x+1]`, `[:sum:x|sum+x]`.
 3. a self thunk simply does a non-local return of `self`.
 The low 48 bits are the address of the context.
 Sole example: `[^self]`.
+4. all remaining closures are heap allocated, and contain the following fields in order:
+	1. the address of the Method object that contains various values, and the threaded code implementation;
+	2. the address of the Context if there are any non-local returns;
+	3. the address of any (usually 0) Arrays that contain mutable fields that are shared between blocks or the main execution;
+	4. the values of `self` and any parameters or read-only locals that are referenced.

 When a `[self]` closure is required, runtime code returns either an immediate thunk (if `self` is immediate and fits), or a full closure with an appropriate `self` field.